ytdong1991/Transcriptome-analysis/README.md

    ```
    Will get two files: one is the counts file, the other one is the summary of alignment.
+   `# "-O" ( reads (or fragments if -p is specifed) will be allowed to be assigned to more than one matched meta-feature (or feature if -f is specifed) https://www.biostars.org/p/321379/ don't use`

  **DESeq2 for DEG statistical analysis**